-Black Cliff beach, sandy beach stretching between Hayle Towans and Mexico Towans.
-Sheltered by cliffs and backed by dunes.
-You often get some large areas of shallow water near the Read more [...]
+Black Cliff beach is a sandy beach stretching between Hayle Towans and Mexico Towans.
+Hayle beach is a large beach backed by dunes and Black Cliff beach gives some protection from Read more [...]

 Planning a trip to Cornwall and looking for the nearest beaches.
 Cornwall has over 200 beaches split over two beautiful coastlines.
 On the northern and west Atlantic shore it is exposed and wild with sheer cliffs and beaches of fine gold sand to be found at the likes of Watergate Bay, Perranporth, St Ives and Bude.
 On the English Channel south Cornwall coast the white, sandy beaches are more sheltered like at Falmouth.
 This coastline is known as the Cornish Riviera as it’s more temperate with fine fishing villages.